joseeden/KodeKloud_Engineer_Labs/README.md

 # Kodekloud Engineer Tasks #

-This repository contains all my notes for ~~past~~ Kodekloud Engineer tasks which are all done in a live Linux environment.
+This repository contains all my notes for ~~past~~ Kodekloud Engineer tasks which are all performed in a live Linux environment.
 These tasks simulate actual enterprise challenges and mimics the day-to-day work of System Administrators and Devops Engineers.

 For each task, a set of requirements are given.
 The documentations for the servers are also provided.
 It is up for the "engineer" to find the solution for each problem.